Would you like to have conversations in English but don’t know what to talk about?

 - What is your earliest childhood memory?

-- Did you have any favourite childhood toys or games?
+- Did you have any favorite childhood toys or games?

 - Did you have any childhood heroes?